chirrag03/Design/Head First Design Pattern/Proxy Pattern/Proxy Pattern.md

 **Getting the GumballMachine ready to be a remote service**

-1) Create a remote interface for the GumballMachine.
-This will provide a set of methods that can be called remotely.
+**1) Create a remote interface for the GumballMachine.
+This will provide a set of methods that can be called remotely.**

 ![image alt text](image_39.png)